BashiirHagi/AWS-Security-Services/README.md

 # AWS Security Services – Macie & Secrets Manager

-This project demonstrates the use of AWS S3 and Macie to perform security scans on sample data at regular intervals to identify sensitive data (e.g. PII) using Terraform (IaC).
+This project demonstrates the use of AWS S3 and Macie to perform security scans on sample bucket data at regular intervals to identify sensitive data (e.g. PII) using Terraform (IaC).

 ---